 - Parsnips - choose smaller parsnips that are firm and white.
 I always peel my parsnips when making soup.

-- Potatoes - use a floury variety parsnip, Maris Piper or Yukon Gold is perfect.
+- Potatoes - use a floury variety of parsnip, Maris Piper or Yukon Gold is perfect.
 The potato will give the soup is creamy texture.

 - Stock - I prefer a vegetable bouillon for making soup.
-As this soup is vegan I used a vegan bouillon which was also gluten-free.

 Nutrition